While prices for cannabis face instability in the Beaver State, Oregon’s cannabis extract market is heating up.

 Oregon’s cannabis extracts market is attracting the attention of the industry as the state faces oversupply.

-Back in the days of cannabis prohibition, cannabis didn’t change much.
-At the time, there might be the occasional new strain, or a new form of edible, but the vast majority of illicitly sold cannabis would be the standard clear packet of dried cannabis bud.
-In the early years of legalization in US states like Oregon, Washington and Colorado, the greater degree of freedom allowed by the legitimate storefront format provided the industry with opportunity for greater diversity in cannabis products, but traditional smoked green flower has remained the primary product of the cannabis industry.
+Back in the days of cannabis prohibition, cannabis didn’t see much change.
+At the time, there might have been the occasional new strain or new form of edible, but the vast majority of illicitly sold cannabis was the standard clear packet of dried cannabis bud.
+In the early years of legalization in US states like Oregon, Washington and Colorado, the greater degree of freedom allowed by the legitimate storefront format provided the industry with opportunity for greater diversity in cannabis products, but traditional, smokable green flower has remained the primary product of the cannabis industry.

-In Oregon today, nearly three years after the state’s legalization of the recreational cannabis market, we might finally be seeing the first signs of a major shift in cannabis consumer trends and buying habits.
+In Oregon today, we might finally be seeing the first signs of a major shift in cannabis consumer trends and buying habits.
 Increasingly, the classic leafy green is losing ground in the Beaver State as producers see greater opportunity for value in processed cannabis products like extracts and edibles.

 This INNspired Article is brought to you by:Nutritional High (CSE:EAT, OTCQB:SPLIF, FWB:2NU) has recently expanded into the Oregon cannabis market, continuing to focus on developing, manufacturing and distributing premium and consistently dosed products including edibles and oil extracts for nutritional, medical and adult recreational use.Send me an Investor Kit

-The big story out of the Oregon cannabis market in 2018 has been a massive surplus of raw cannabis product produced in the state.
-Excitement over the new industry, a favorable growing climate, a lower tax rate than competing legal states, and low production costs have attracted a huge number of legal growing operations to the state over the past couple of years.
+The big story during the early days of the Oregon cannabis market has been the massive surplus of raw cannabis product produced in the state.
+Excitement over the new industry, a favorable growing climate, a lower tax rate than competing legal states and low production costs have attracted a huge number of legal growing operations to the state over the past couple of years.
 As a result, the Oregon cannabis industry has produced more cannabis than the state’s consumers could possibly use.
 In February 2018, Oregon state officials announced that producers had grown 1.1 million pounds of bud in 2017, compared to just 240,000 pounds consumed by Oregonians that year.
-This excess product has created a buyers’ market, forcing retail outlets to drop prices to as low as $4 per gram.
+This excess product has created a buyers’ market, forcing retail outlets to drop prices to as low as US$4 per gram.

-This supply glut is bad news for the state’s growers, but for companies looking to source raw product for processing, the situation is ripe with opportunity to create value.
-Some producers have pivoted to the extraction market, selling bulk product to extractors for on average $800 to $1,000 per pound of bud.
-This strategy still fetches a significantly lower price than they would have had selling for retail two years ago, but it makes it far easier for growers to find a buyer for their product.
-This is a great scenario for producers of extracts, edibles and other processed cannabis products as they can forgo their own growing costs and buy up low-cost raw product which is then turned into value-added products and sold for a premium.
+This supply glut is bad news for the state’s growers, but for companies looking to source raw product for processing, the situation is rife with opportunity to create value.
+Some producers have pivoted to the extraction market, selling bulk product to extractors for on average US$800 to US$1,000 per pound of bud.
+This strategy still fetches a significantly lower price than it would have if selling for retail two years ago, but it makes it far easier for growers to find a buyer for their product.
+This is a great scenario for producers of extracts, edibles and other processed cannabis products as they can eliminate cultivation costs and buy up low-cost raw product, which is then turned into value-added products and sold for a premium.

 The low-cost cannabis has come at a great time for producers of processed cannabis products, particularly those that haven’t bothered with investing in grow facilities in the state.
 Cannabis bud market share is rapidly declining as extracts and edibles creep upwards.
-In January of 2017, cannabis bud made up a significant majority of the product sold in Oregon retail stores at 61 percent while concentrates and edibles made up 19 percent and eight percent respectively.
-By November, concentrates were at 26 percent and edibles rose to 15 percent while cannabis bud had fallen to 45 percent.
+In January 2017, cannabis bud made up a significant majority of the product sold in Oregon retail stores at 61 percent while concentrates and edibles made up 19 percent and 8 percent respectively.
+By November 2017, concentrates were at 26 percent and edibles had risen to 15 percent, while cannabis bud had fallen to 45 percent.
 That’s a massive shift over a span of just 11 months.

 The trend towards processed cannabis products is by no means limited to the Oregon market and can be seen in most legal jurisdictions.
 For example, dried bud sales in Colorado dropped from 67 to 44 percent of total cannabis sales between 2014 and 2018, while extract sales jumped to 31 percent from half that in 2014.
 Similar figures can be seen in Washington, California and elsewhere.

 It’s difficult to pinpoint exactly what it is that’s driving the shift in consumer preferences in Oregon.
-It could be that now that cannabis has been legal in the state for a while, more consumers are beginning to realize that options exist beyond the traditional.
-There are a few noteworthy advantages to processed cannabis products that consumers could be waking up to, not the least of which being that vaporized oil and edible products don’t come with that telltale smell that might bother the neighbors or the landlord.
+It could be that now that cannabis has been legal in the state for a while, more consumers are beginning to realize that options exist beyond the traditional one.
+There are a few noteworthy advantages to processed cannabis products that consumers could be waking up to, not the least of which being that oils and edible products don’t come with that telltale smell that might bother the neighbors or the landlord.
 Whatever the cause, the trend is clear and significant.

 With THC cannabis bud fetching rock bottom returns in the state, a number of Oregon growers are pivoting to growing hemp for CBD products.
-Non-psychoactive CBD products are the current big thing in the health and wellness industry, being sold in tinctures as oil or used in beverages, cosmetics and much more to treat pain, anxiety, epilepsy or even things like post workout soreness or skincare.
-Due to its utility, demand for CBD is high and growers can make more than $100,000 for an acre of hemp.
+Non-psychoactive CBD products are the current big thing in the health and wellness industry, being sold in tinctures as oil or used in beverages, cosmetics and much more to treat pain, anxiety, epilepsy and even things like post-workout soreness and skin issues.
+Due to its utility, demand for CBD is high and growers can make more than US$100,000 for an acre of hemp.

-Cannabis product producer Nutritional High (CSE:EAT,OTCQB:SPLIF,FWB:2NU) is one of the companies that have found themselves in a positive position due to the situation in Oregon.
-In September 2018, the company was granted its Oregon marijuana processor license and announced that they would immediately begin processing cannabis at their La Pine facility to create vape cartridges, syringes, dab jars, a range of edible products and more.
-Nutritional High does not own a growing facility in the state of Oregon — though they do have one in Colorado — so they will be relying on third party producers to source their raw bud.
+Cannabis product producer Nutritional High (CSE:EAT,OTCQB:SPLIF,FWB:2NU) is one of the companies that has found itself in a positive position due to the Oregon cannabis landscape.
+In September 2018, the company was granted its Oregon marijuana processor license and announced that it would immediately begin processing cannabis at its La Pine facility to create vape cartridges, syringes, dab jars, a range of edible products and more.
+Nutritional High does not own a growing facility in the state of Oregon — though they do have one in Colorado — so they are expected to rely on third party producers to source their raw bud.

-There are a range of other cannabis companies in the state specializing in processed cannabis products including Select Strains, Dirty Arm Farm Beehive Extracts, Lunchbox Alchemy and more.
-As the industry moves further in favor of extracts and edible products over cannabis bud we can expect even more companies to focus on this side of the market.
+There is a range of other cannabis companies in the state specializing in processed cannabis products including Select Strains, Dirty Arm Farm Beehive Extracts and Lunchbox Alchemy.
+As the industry moves further in favor of extracts and edible products over cannabis bud, we can expect even more companies to focus on this side of the market.